electrumpayments/billpay-service-interface/src/docs/devguide/hugo/site/content/transaction-flows.md

     weight: 30
 ---

-This section depicts some interesting transaction flows.
+This section depicts some transaction flows.
 It is not an exhaustive list of all conceivable flows, but does attempt to show the most interesting scenarios.

 When developing a downstream integration into the Billpay service, Electrum hosts the *Billpay Service* and the flows should be viewed from the perspective of the *Downstream Entity*.
 When developing an upstream integration, Electrum in the *Downstream Entity* and the flows should be viewed from the perspective of the *Billpay Service*.